Last Updated on January 25, 2026

 This Imperial Palace compound was the home of 24 emperors from 1420 until 1924.
 Entry to the Chinese masses was forbidden here, hence the name.

-The entire 170-acre complex – surrounded by walls more than 30 feet tall – is the best preserved site of Classical Chinese architecture in the world.
-Visiting it is one of the very top things to do in Beijing no matter how short you are on time.
+The entire 170-acre complex iis surrounded by walls more than 30 feet tall.
+It’s also the best preserved site of Classical Chinese architecture in the world.
+It’s one of the very top things to do in Beijing no matter how short you are on time.

 The Hutongs

 The Hutongs are Beijing’s quiet, old traditional residential alleyways.
 Many were built during the Yuan, Ming, and Qing dynasties.
-They are in danger as new development continues in the city.
-Many have already disappeared.
+But they are in danger as new development continues in the city and many have already disappeared.

-They’re composed of quadrangular homes and courtyards hidden from view by walls with wooden gates, which often have carved characters on them to bring good fortune to the occupants.
+They’re composed of quadrangular homes and courtyards hidden from view by walls with wooden gates.
+The gates also often have carved characters on them to bring good fortune to the occupants.

-Many travelers take a tour of the hutongs by pedicab, another of the top things to do when visiting Beijing, and then visit a local home.
-It may seem quite touristy (and it is) but it does give you insights into Chinese life, both past and present.
+Many travelers take a tour of the hutongs by pedicab and then visit a local home.
+It’s quite touristy but it does give you a peek into Chinese life, both past and present.

 Temple of Heaven

-In the nearby Teahouse you can see a Chinese tea ceremony, and outside the complex, in Tiantan Park, you’ll find locals practicing the graceful moves of tai ji quan early in the day.
+In the nearby Teahouse you can see a Chinese tea ceremony.
+Outside the complex, in Tiantan Park, you’ll sometime find locals practicing the graceful moves of tai ji quan early in the day.
 It’s at its most colorful on Sunday mornings.

 One of the Most Popular Sites: the Summer Palace